Online Bachelor of Fine Arts in Art – Digital Photography

 To complete the bachelor of fine arts in art with a concentration in digital photography degree online, you’ll create a final portfolio and a cohesive artist statement.
 Both are useful when applying to jobs and submitting work to exhibitions.

 Some examples of classes you might take include:

-Online photography degree admission requirements
+Online digital photography degree concentration admission requirements

 You are considered a freshman for application purposes if you have not attended college at all, or have fewer than 12 transferable credit hours (with a minimum 2.50 cumulative GPA).